 Four maps.
 Four filters.
 The overlap is a postage stamp.

 Everyone who could get there already did.
 Centuries ago.
-They built walls around them.
+Some even built walls around them.

 The Formula